gbdev/pandocs/src/Palettes.md

 of the hardware interface, palette RAM (or *CRAM* for *Color RAM*) is not accessed directly, but instead through the following registers:

-### FF68 - BCPS/BGPI (Background Color Palette Specification or Background Palette Index) - CGB Mode Only
+### FF68 — BCPS/BGPI (CGB Mode only): Background color palette specification / Background palette index

 This register is used to address a byte in the CGB's background palette RAM.
 Since there are 8 palettes, 8 palettes × 4 colors/palette × 2 bytes/color = 64 bytes